Schloss Agathenburg -

 the heart of the festival

-Schloss Agathenburg was built by Hans Christoph von Königsmarck immediately after the Thirty Years’ War.
-The village of Lieth, as it was called at the time, was the ideal place for him to live as it was in close proximity to the residence and administrative centre of Stade.
-When the castle was completed in 1655, the village was renamed “Agathenburg” after Hans Christoph’s wife, Agathe von Leesten.
-Only three generations of the von Königsmarck family lived at Schloss Agathenburg.
-The castle was primarily inhabited by the female members of the count’s family.
+Schloss Agathenburg was built shortly after the Thirty Years’ War by Hans Christoph von Königsmarck.
+At the time, the village of Lieth—as it was then called—was considered by him an ideal residence due to its close proximity to the administrative center and royal seat in Stade.
+Upon completion of the castle in 1655, the village was renamed “Agathenburg” after Hans Christoph’s wife, Agathe von Leesten.
+Only three generations of the von Königsmarck family lived at Schloss Agathenburg, and the castle was primarily inhabited by the female members of the noble family.

 The most famous female resident of the castle is Maria Aurora von Königsmarck.
-The granddaughter of the castle builder was born in Stade in 1662 and spent the early years of her childhood in the region.
-She later gained great renown and influence at the aristocratic courts of Europe.
-Schloss Agathenburg is recognised as a “women’s place” in her honour.
-The initiative of the Lower Saxony Women’s Council (Landesfrauenrat Niedersachsen e.
-V.) thus draws attention to places that are characterised by the work of important women such as Maria Aurora von Königsmarck.
+The granddaughter of the castle’s founder was born in Stade in 1662 and spent the first years of her childhood in the region.
+Later, she gained great recognition and influence at the royal courts of Europe.
+In her honor, Schloss Agathenburg has been designated a “frauenORT” (“place of women’s significance”).
+This initiative by the Women’s Council of Lower Saxony draws attention to locations distinguished by the achievements of remarkable women such as Maria Aurora von Königsmarck.

-The succession of the von Königsmarck family ended with Maria Aurora’s brother Philipp Christoph: after he presumably fell victim to murder in 1694, the male line of the count’s family, who were entitled to inherit, became extinct.
+With Maria Aurora’s brother Philipp Christoph, the hereditary line of the von Königsmarck family came to an end.
+After he presumably fell victim to murder in 1694, the male line of succession within the noble family became extinct.

-The disputes over the property in Agathenburg continued until 1704, after which the castle remained in family ownership until the Electorate of Hanover acquired the buildings and land in 1740.
-From 1753, the castle served as the residence and official residence of the first official of the Stade-Agathenburg office.
+The disputes over ownership in Agathenburg continued until 1704.
+The castle then remained in family possession until 1740, when the Electorate of Hanover acquired the building and its estates.
+From 1753 onward, the castle served as the residence and administrative seat of the chief official of the Stade-Agathenburg district.

-After the end of the Hanoverian state in 1866, the castle initially remained leased until it was auctioned off to several Agathenburg citizens eleven years later.
-In 1881, the farmer Heinz Wilkens was able to acquire it after his farm had to make way for the construction of the Hamburg-Cuxhaven railway line.
-At that time, the stables, which today stand right next to the castle, were also moved from the marsh to their current location.
-The house and park remained in private ownership for almost a hundred years.
+After the end of the Hanoverian state in 1866, the castle was initially leased until it was auctioned eleven years later to several citizens of Agathenburg.
+In 1881, the farmer Heinz Wilkens was able to purchase it after his farm had to make way for the construction of the Hamburg–Cuxhaven railway line.
+At that time, the Pferdestall (stable building), which now stands directly beside the castle, was also relocated from the marshlands to its present location.
+The house and park remained in private ownership for nearly one hundred years.

-A fire in 1921 destroyed the castle so badly that only the outer walls and the vaulted cellar remained.
-The owners Hans and his newlywed wife Sophie (1895-1983) zum Felde carried out the reconstruction with great care.
-In the course of the building work, the stair tower was given its present form.
+A fire in 1921 severely damaged the castle, leaving only the outer walls and the vaulted cellar intact.
+The reconstruction was carried out with great care by the owners, Hans and his newlywed wife Sophie (1895–1983) zum Felde.
+During the rebuilding process, the staircase tower was given its present form.

-After Sophie zum Felde’s death, the inheritance of the castle and the grounds passed to the Stade History and Local History Society.
-In 1985, the district of Stade took over the estate.
-In September 1991, the doors of Schloss Agathenburg were opened to the public for the first time.
-Since then, the castle has been a place where history and contemporary culture meet – with a variety of outstanding cultural events.
+After the death of Sophie zum Felde, the inheritance of the castle and its grounds passed to the Stade Historical and Local Heritage Association.
+In 1985, the property was taken over by the District of Stade.
+In 1991, the doors of Schloss Agathenburg opened to the public for the first time.
+Since then, the castle has become a place where history and contemporary culture meet — hosting a wide range of outstanding cultural events.

 Maria Aurora von Königsmarck